-Whether or not you believe that the position and relationship of the sun, moon, stars, and planets has any bearing on your personality, you probably still know what your astrological sign is.
+Whether or not you believe that the position and relationship of the sun, moon, stars, and planets have any bearing on your personality, you probably still know what your astrological sign is.
 The zodiac contains 12 constellations and is divided into 12 equal segments.
 Each astrological sign—Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces—represents one of the segments.

 These are signs that we’re all familiar with, even if we don’t know what each represents.
 For example, are you caring but moody?
 An astrologer might peg you to be a Cancer.
 Are you creative but inflexible?
 You might be a Leo.

 But it’s likely that you’ve never heard of or been called an Ophiuchus (pronounced [of-ee-yoo-kuhs]).
 The question is, would you want to be?

 The name of this large constellation means “serpent-bearer” in Greek.
 The ancient astronomer Ptolemy included Ophiuchus in his list of 48 constellations which he documented in the 2nd century.
 (It used to be referred to as Serpentarius, which is Latin and has the same meaning.)
 It is still one of the 88 modern constellations.